National Art Library Copying Services

 - Screen print outs from the computers in the Library are currently available, but this service will cease from 2014.

 Copying services are available until 15 minutes before the Library closes.

-- All other print outs are paid for on collection at the Library Counter
+- All other print outs are paid for on collection at the Library Counter (prices below).

 Reading Room self-service copying prices